 A practice administrator takes care of the daily activities of a medical facility.
 Part of their responsibility is ensuring the facility is properly staffed by recruiting physicians, nurses, medical assistants, and non-medical staff.
 Although they may not directly interview prospective staff members, practice administrators are directly responsible for preparing the budget for staffing and training.
 The practice administrator is also responsible for negotiating contracts with medical supply comp…Read more

 Practice Administrator Tasks

-Oversee daily operations of the practice including billing, staffing, accounting and direct supervision of the staff.
+- Oversee daily operations of the practice including billing, staffing, accounting and direct supervision of the staff.

-May also assist in practice management.
+- May also assist in practice management.

-Recommend procedures to improve overall practice efficiency.
+- Recommend procedures to improve overall practice efficiency.

 Popular Employer Salaries for Practice Administrator